top of page

 [I don’t mean to misquote Dr. Suess, but it looked so right.]

-However you identify… the bottom line is, you are a business owner.
+However you identify… the bottom line is you are a business owner.

-From my historic lens, Sign Language Interpreters are primarily referred to as Freelancers or Independent Contractors (ICs).
+From my historical lens, Sign Language Interpreters are primarily referred to as Freelancers or Independent Contractors (ICs).
 I have to imagine it happens in industries across the board.
 For some reason, the concept of being a business owner is overlooked.

 What do I mean when I use those words, business owner?

-Just seeing that term, doesn’t it make you want to sit up a little straighter, followed by a “hell yeah I am”?
+Just seeing that term-- doesn’t it make you want to sit up a little straighter, followed by a “Hell yeah I am”?

 Here are a few pro tips to get you in your grove!